Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Introduction and Main Results

 where $\alpha_{\xi_0}\in\mathbb{R}^d$, $P_{\xi_0}$ is a positive-homogeneous polynomial (with $R_{\xi_0}=\Re P_{\xi_0}$), and $\Upsilon_{\xi_0}(\xi)=o(R_{\xi_0}(\xi))$ as $\xi\to 0$ (for $\xi\in\mathbb{R}^d$). \end{definition} As $\widehat{\phi}$ is maximized in absolute value at $\xi_0\in\Omega(\phi)$, $\xi\mapsto i\alpha_{\xi_0}\cdot\xi$ must be purely imaginary and so necessarily $\alpha_{\xi_0}\in\mathbb{R}^d$.
 What is essential to the definition above is that we ask the Maclaurin expansion for $\Gamma_{\xi_0}$ to be dominated at low order by $i\alpha_{\xi_0}\cdot\xi-P_{\xi_0}(\xi)$ where $P_{\xi_0}$ is a positive-homogeneous polynomial.
 This generalizes to $d$ dimensions the parabolic case of \cite{CF24} (see, Assumption 3 of \cite{CF24} and Assumption 1.2 of \cite{CF22}), and, equivalently, the cases of Type 1 and Type $\gamma$ of \cite{RSC15} and \cite{Tho65}, respectively.
 In the one-dimensional setting, a result of Thom\'{e}e \cite{Tho65} (generalized by Coulombel and Faye in \cite{CF22}) guarantees that, when $\Omega(\phi)\neq \mathbb{T}$, there are only two possibilities for points $\xi_0\in\Omega(\phi)$ when $\phi\in\mathcal{H}_1^*$.
 The first is for $\xi_0$ to be of positive-homogeneous type for $\widehat{\phi}$.
-The second asks that $\Gamma_{\xi_0}$ have dominant nonlinear purely-imaginary expansion (i.e., Type II of \cite{RSC15} coinciding with the dispersive case discussed in \cite{CF24}); the existence of points of the second instance implies that associated finite difference schemes are unstable in the maximum norm \cite[Theorem 3]{Tho65}.
-In $d$-dimensions, the article \cite{R23} considers an analogy of the second case (called points of imaginary homogeneous type) and establishes local limit theorems in that setting; however, in $d\geq 2$ dimensions, the two cases are no longer collectively exhaustive (see \cite{RSC23}).
+The second asks that the dominant low-order terms of $\Gamma_{\xi_0}$ be purely imaginary (i.e., Type 2 of \cite{RSC15} coinciding with the dispersive case discussed in \cite{CF24}); the existence of points of the second instance implies that associated finite difference schemes are unstable in the maximum norm \cite[Theorem 3]{Tho65}.
+In $d$-dimensions, the article \cite{R23} considers an analogy of the second case (called points of imaginary-homogeneous type) and establishes local limit theorems in that setting; however, in $d\geq 2$ dimensions, the two cases are no longer collectively exhaustive (see \cite{RSC23}).
 We refer the reader to the introduction of \cite{R23} which discusses these cases, in one and several dimensions, and their implications for stability of numerical difference schemes.\\